calvinlchen/game-of-life-cell-simulation/README.md

    * Look into the checklist to see the detailed breakdown and how the project could support unimplemnted features

  * Noteworthy Features:
+   * Look at wiki for some better docs especially for overview in structure I know they not done still :(

 ### Assignment Impressions